How to earn cryptocurrency

 Crypto debit cards are one of the most accessible crossroads between traditional finance and cryptocurrency.
 They work just like any other Visa or Mastercard, except that they can be loaded up with crypto and used at supported merchants across the world.

-Crypto cards often come with a set of unique rewards to incentivise spending, often in the form of crypto cashback.
-For example, Crypto.com’s debit card offers a variable cashback rate in the form of CRO on eligible purchases as well as Spotify and Netflix subscription rebates.
+Crypto cards often come with a set of unique rewards to incentivize spending, often in the form of crypto cashback.
+For example, Crypto.com’s debit card offers a variable cashback rate in the form of CRO on eligible purchases, as well as Spotify and Netflix subscription rebates depending on your card tier and staking level.

 4. Lending

 Crypto lending is the process of lending crypto or fiat currency to borrowers on an eligible exchange or specialized lending service.
-Lenders deposit their cryptocurrency into a pool that borrowers can access.
+Lenders deposit their cryptocurrency into a shared pool that borrowers can access, usually by posting collateral.

 As the loan is paid back, lenders earn a percentage of the interest repaid by the borrower, which varies based on the loan size, how much collateral is in the pool and the asset being borrowed.